 In the United States, substance abuse is prevalent in the media.
 Songs, TV shows, and movies all highlight the appeal of substance abuse.
 However, the United States also faces an opioid crisis that claims countless lives every year.
 Many people blame the growth of gateway drugs on the rise of the opioid addiction crisis.
-However, what are gateway drugs and how do they affect the growth of substance use disorders?
+However, what are gateway drugs, and how do they affect the growth of substance use disorders?
+Learn more from our drug rehab center.

 What Are Gateway Drugs?